Doublets in the Bible

 Use your bible to compare the text of the 20 doublets listed below.

-8 examples of contradictory information.
+Compile a list 8 examples of contradictory information.

 Skip any paring that seems confusing to you.